Gritty south London Afrobeat, Hi-Life, Broken Beat and funk.

 and have also performed in Europe and Africa.

-Their debut album “AFROBEAST” was released in May 2010 by Sterns Records.
+Their debut album “AFROBEAST” was released was released in May 2010 by Sterns Records.

 Remixes by DJD and Richard Olatunde were also released